microsoft/sqldev/_includes/partials/go/crudunix.md

 Deleted all tasks for user 3
 ```

-> Congrats you created your first three Go apps with SQL Server!
+> Congratulations!
+You created your first three Go apps with SQL Server!
 Check out the next section to learn about how you can make your apps faster with SQL Server’s Columnstore feature.